 Getting There & Parking

-Navigating to Creamer's Field Migratory Waterfowl Refuge is straightforward, as it's conveniently located right in Fairbanks, making it an easy addition to any Interior Alaska itinerary.
-To get to Creamer's Field Migratory Waterfowl Refuge, you'll simply head to 1300 College Road in Fairbanks.
-If you're arriving from Fairbanks International Airport (FAI), the drive typically takes no more than 10-15 minutes by car.
-Head north on Airport Way, then turn onto University Avenue and finally College Road.
+Navigating to Creamer's Field Migratory Waterfowl Refuge is straightforward, as it's conveniently located at 1300 College Road, on the edge of downtown Fairbanks and near the University of Alaska.
+If you're arriving from Fairbanks International Airport (FAI), the drive typically takes no more than 10-15 minutes.
+Simply head north on Airport Way, then turn onto University Avenue and College Road.

 Top Things to Do